Kerwood/confluence-updater/README.md

 This tool will render your markdown files to html and upload it to a page in your Confluence Cloud instance via the API.
 I haven't tested it on a self hosted instance so I'm don't know if that will work.

+It's now possible to create a build pipeline that creates the documentation for you in Confluence.

 Go to [https://id.atlassian.com/manage-profile/security/api-tokens](https://id.atlassian.com/manage-profile/security/api-tokens) and create an API token.

 The tool looks for a `confluence-config.yaml` file in the present directory with the configuration for which markdown files to render and which page ID to update with the content.
-There's an example in the repo.
+There's an example in the repo. **You will need to crate the page and get the page ID for the configuration file.**

 Run below example command to start the process.